ONEARMY/community-platform/CONTRIBUTING.md

 Thanks for behing here already !
 You'll find all the informations you need to start contributing to the project.
 Make sure to read them before submiting your contribution.

-If you think something is missing, consider sendind us a PR.
+If you think something is missing, consider sending us a PR.

 ## 🍽&nbsp; Summary